A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Parsing

 \section{Parsing}

 While we relied on the latent variable machinery to train the parser, we do not use it at test time.
 In fact, the encoder $Q_\phi(\mathbf{O}|\mathbf{G},\mathbf{x})$ is discarded after training.
 At test time, the first step is to predict sets of concept nodes for every token using the concept identification model $P_\theta(\mathbf{v}|\mathbf{x},\mathbf{O})$ (as shown in Figure~\ref{fig:seg_lstm}).
 Note that the token-specific autoregressive models can be run in parallel across tokens.
-The second step is predicting relations between all the nodes, relying on the relation induction model $P_\theta(\mathbf{E}|\mathbf{x},\mathbf{O},\mathbf{v}) $.
-Formally, this corresponds to predicting the most likely discrete generation order $\mathbf{O}$, instead of marginalizing over them.
+The second step is predicting relations between all the nodes, relying on the relation identification model $P_\theta(\mathbf{E}|\mathbf{x},\mathbf{O},\mathbf{v}) $.